 Fit and Finish

-Glock has mastered the tennifer finish.
+Glock has mastered the Tenifer finish.
 Their finish is very strong and very durable.
 The majority of police forces in the United States utilize Glocks, so they know a thing or two about a tough and capable finish.
-The Glock’s finish works and always has for me.
+The Glock’s finish works, and always has for me.
 It doesn’t fade, or scratch easily, and rust doesn’t even think about the Glock.

 The gun’s roll marks are simple.
 It has a small Glock logo, the model and generation number, the country of production and caliber.
 It’s all small and written on one side of the slide.
 It’s professional, good-looking, and spartan in design.
 The spartan design seems to be Glock’s bread and butter.

 The Glock Gen 3 and 4 grips have always been a sore spot to me.
-The angle is okay, and that’s not my main issue, it’s those blasted finger grooves.
+The angle is okay, but that’s not my main issue—it’s those blasted finger grooves.
 I’m not sure whose hand they molded them on, but it wasn’t mine.
 I’ve never cared for them and really liked the Gen 5’s lack of finger grooves.

 There is a thumb divot built into the frame which is nice and comfortable and allows you to assume a nice tight grip.
 Speaking of thumbs, the Glock 17 has the slide lock in a very easy to reach place.
 Even though the thing is tiny, it is easy to reach.
 Maybe too easy for my fat thumbs.
 Like a lot of SIG’s when I assume a thumb’s forward grip I have issues with my thumb holding the slide lockdown, which creates problems with the slide locking back on the last round.